 To be frank, I am just not that interested in spending what little free time I have looking for bargains.
 Those trips to Trader Joe’s or Aldi?
 Overall they help me save money because those stores offer lower-priced goods but I’m still going to buy the free range eggs instead of the least expensive option.

 Two reasons this works for me are 1) I am not struggling to pay for my daily expenses, and 2) I don’t have kids eating me out of house and home and outgrowing their clothes ever two months [Not-So-Fun Fact: I recently came across this article that reported on data from the National Retirement Risk Index that showed for people in their 50s, each child was associated with a nearly 2% decrease in the likelihood they will be able to maintain their lifestyle in retirement.]

 I specifically mention income because I worry people in the frugal blogosphere are so focused on spending less that they don’t prioritize earning more.
 Getting a $5,000 raise or earning money from a side hustle will likely help me reach my financial goals a lot quicker than buying toilet paper in bulk at Costco.

 Me Living Frugal = Buying Less ≠ Bargain Hunting

 Minimizing purchases is a relatively new concept for me that grew out of the spending fast I undertook the summer of 2016 (you can read more about it in this guest blog post I wrote for Millennial Money Man: How to Kickstart Your New Year with a Powerful Spending Fast).

 In my 20-odd years of being an adult prior to this spending fast, shopping had been one of my favorite ways to pass the time.
-I would spend hours looking for bargains and seconds justifying purchasing yet another black sweater because “it was such a good deal.”
+I would spend hours looking for bargains and just a few seconds justifying purchasing yet another black sweater because “it was such a good deal.”
 As such, I had accumulated a lot of stuff.